Create Channel Connections Between Slack and Microsoft Teams

 One solution is to mandate that everyone uses one messaging program only – and in theory, that should be the end of the matter.
 But this is not always the reality.
 Many organizations have teams that strongly prefer to use Slack (we’re looking at you IT) and this may even result in shadow messaging inside the organization.

-Linking channels using Conclude Link is the best solution to ensure better internal cross-team communication.
+Connecting internal channelsusing Conclude Connect is the best solution to ensure better internal cross-team communication.

-In the sidebar under Link internal > Channels you will be asked to create a new channel link by selecting New link.
+In the sidebar under Connect internal > Channels you will be asked to create a new channel connection by selecting New connection.

-Additionally, by navigating to Link internal > Chat, you can set up direct messaging and group chats.
-This feature can be used on its own and does not require channels to be linked.
+Additionally, by navigating to Connect internal > Chat, you can set up direct messaging and group chats.
+This feature can be used on its own and does not require channels to be connected.

-Watch: Conclude Link: How to Connect Microsoft Teams and Slack
+Watch: Conclude Connect: How to Connect Microsoft Teams and Slack

 Connecting Different Workspaces